 Opposite-Side Lateral Lunge: This is a crossover lunge.
 Lunge by stepping across and slightly in front of your other leg.
 You won’t be able to go very far, and that’s fine.
 You’ll probably feel a stretch along the outside of the non-lunging leg.

-Same-Side Rotational Lunge: Lunge while rotating and aiming your foot where you’re going.
+Same-Side Rotational Lunge: Lunge while rotating and aiming your foot the direction you’re moving.
 Keep your trail foot planted.
 Depending on your mobility, you may be rotating 90 degrees from your start position or further around behind you.
-Think of how you step out of a car or think of a soccer player stepping to pursue a ball or opponent speeding past him or her.
+Think of how you step out of a car or think of a soccer player stepping to change direction and pursue a ball or opponent speeding past him or her.
 You’ll probably feel a groin stretch.

 Reverse Lunge With Rotation: Take a long lunge step behind you.
 You’ll arrive in a similar position as the forward lunge.
 Drive your elbows and torso to the non-lunging side as your foot hits the ground.
 This should result in your trunk rotating toward the front leg.
 You’ll probably feel a stretch in the glute of the front leg.
 Keep your eyes and head dead ahead.
 This will help keep you stable and provide a some running-specific neck mobility.

-Finally: These are just a few lunge-and-reach combinations.
-You are free to experiment with the direction in which you lunge and where you reach your hands.
+Expand the Repertoire: These are just a few lunge-and-reach combinations.
+You are free to experiment with the direction in which you lunge and where you reach your hands to expand the lunge matrix.
 By doing so you’ll ask your joints and tissues to react differently.
 You can also play with the speed of the lunge.
 You may lunge while holding weights or wear a weight vest if you want to turn this lunge matrix into a gym workout.
 Finally, always be in control of the exercise.
 Don’t let the exercise control you.